HendrikVE/Server-Environment-for-RIOT-App-Market/README.md

     * SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER
 * change password for 'backend_script' in riotam-backend/db_config.py and riotam-backend/setup/db_config.py by the password you set by creating user 'backend_script'
 * go to riotam-backend/setup and run 'python db_setup.py'
+* to update the available devices in main.js run riotam-backend/js_update.py